open-goal/open-goal.github.io/documentation/contributing/subtitle-translations.md

 Be aware of these limitations before proceeding too far
 :::

-1. Subtitles should be done in all uppercase (Jak 1's font does not have a lower-case character set)
+1. Subtitles should be done in all uppercase (Jak and Daxter's font does not have a lower-case character set)
 2. Subtitles should be limited to 2 lines on the default 4x3 resolution
    1. We have a way to automatically check for outliers, but keeping this in mind in-advance will help reduce work for you!